dwyl/mvp/BUILDIT.md

 In this log we have written the "CRUD" functions first and _then_ built the UI. <br />
-We were able to to do this because we had a good idea of which functions we were going to need. <br />
+We were able to do this because we had a good idea of which functions we were going to need. <br />
 If you are reading through this and scratching your head